roitraining/ux-designers-training/cloud-run-for-ux/labs/04-endpoints-with-run.md

 ```

 3. Replace the host and address with your specific values.
 The host should be something like:
 `esp-gateway-blahblah-uc.a.run.app` (notice, no `https`, just the host).
-Then replace the address with the address for your events service.
+Then replace the address with the address for your `events` service.
 It will look something like this:
 `https://events-service-blahblah-uc.a.run.app`.

 4. Make sure the editor isn't displaying any errors.
 Take a moment and explore the right half of the page, which has some nice visualizations of what the file contains.
 Once you're satisfied, copy the modified contents of the file from the editor.

-5. Switch to your Cloud Shell window, and to open the editor, click the button that reads `Open Editor` or looks like a pencil icon.
+5. Switch to your Cloud Shell window, and to open the editor, click the button that reads **Open Editor** or looks like a pencil icon.

-6. Expand `slick-tickets/app/events-service` and create a new file in that folder named `events-api.yaml`.
+6. Expand **slick-tickets/app/events-service** and create a new file in that folder named `events-api.yaml`.
 Paste the OpenAPI file you copied a few steps ago into the new file.

 7. The Cloud Shell editor auto-saves, but if it makes you feel better, save the file.
 Then close the editor and switch back to the Cloud Shell terminal.

 ### Deploy the Endpoints Configuration
-Still following the linked example, we are now in this section:
+Still following the linked example, we are now in the Deploying the Endpoints Configuration section:
 https://cloud.google.com/endpoints/docs/openapi/get-started-cloud-run#deploy_configuration.

 1. Make sure you are in the Cloud Shell terminal window.